Cotypist alternative

 Owned, not rented

-One $79 payment (less during the Founders beta) instead of $72–108 every year, forever.
-Free updates, up to 5 Macs, and zero telemetry — no analytics backend to trust, because nothing is sent.
+Free and open source instead of $72–108 every year, forever.
+Free updates, all your Macs, and zero telemetry — no analytics backend to trust, because nothing is sent.

 The honest comparison